mattermost/mattermost-handbook/operations/research-and-development/product/release-process/cloud-release.md

     - Post in Announcements channel with a link to the changelog.
     - Update community servers to the latest version.
     - Schedule a retrospective.
-    - Confirm PMs are aware of upcoming cloud release dates and feature complete dates.
+    - Confirm PMs are aware of upcoming Cloud release dates and feature complete dates.
     - Merge docs and the changelog PR.
     - Close the release in Jira.